Chartered Financial Analyst: Equity and fixed income

 The curriculum for equity investments includes the functioning of the stock market, indices, stock valuation, and industry analysis.

 Fixed income topics similarly include the various debt securities, the risk associated with these, and valuations and yield spreads.

 Derivatives

-The curriculum includes coverage of the fundamental framework of derivatives markets, derivatives valuations, hedging and trading strategies involving derivatives, including futures, forwards, swaps, and options.

-The curriculum incorporates various of the pricing models and frameworks, such as Black–Scholes and binomial option pricing (extending to coverage of interest rate trees), while coverage of the underlying mathematics is conceptual as opposed to technical.
+The curriculum includes coverage of the fundamental framework of derivatives markets, derivatives valuations, and hedging and trading strategies involving derivatives, including futures, forwards, swaps, and options.
+The curriculum incorporates various pricing models and frameworks, such as Black-Scholes and binomial option pricing (extending to coverage of interest rate trees), while coverage of the underlying mathematics is conceptual as opposed to technical.

 Alternative investments

-The curriculum includes coverage of a range topics in the alternative investment category.
-Topics include hedge funds, private equity, real estate, commodities, infrastructure, and other alternative investments, including, as applicable, strategies, sub-categories, potential benefits and risks, fee structures, and due diligence.
+The curriculum includes coverage of a range of topics in the alternative investment category.
+Topics include hedge funds, private equity, real estate, natural resources (particularly precious metals), infrastructure, and other alternative investments, including, as applicable, strategies, sub-categories, potential benefits and risks, fee structures, and due diligence.

 Portfolio management and wealth planning

 This section increases in importance with each of the three levels—it integrates and draws from the other topics, including ethics.